BLCM/OpenBLCMM/README.md

   field names
 - Options for changing object-opening behavior (ctrl/alt/shift-click, single/ double/triple/whatever).
 Also an option to disable links altogether?
-- Make sure that data jars can be found when launching from some other dir
-- "No results found" when refs doesn't return anything, in OE
 - Get a real Markdown renderer for the Changelog window?
 - Try to trigger out-of-memory and make sure that the reporting for that works well enough (and that the messages there make sense).